yulondawyatt/unit-fundamentals/understanding-code-challenges/readme.md

 When working on larger applications, it quickly becomes impossible to manually check that all of your code is always working.
 To solve this problem, software developers write tests for their code.
 To write tests means to write code that verifies whether or not other code you've written is working.

-Although it can be a bit confusing to understand at first, testing is an incredibly powerful tool for ensuring your code works the way you want it to.
+Although it can be a bit confusing to understand at first, testing is an incredibly powerful tool for ensuring your code works the way you want it to and as you add features, testing will confirm if you have retained the previous functionality of your old code.
 Studies have been done that show that professional projects that use testing are able to add new features and grow faster than projects that don't use testing.
 And, for your duration at Pursuit, tests will play a big part of getting immediate feedback on the code you've written, especially early-on.

 The goal of this lesson is just to get you familiar with tests.